MuLancer/APEuro/country/Britain.md

 # England

 ## New Monarchies
+After Hundred Years' War

 Warfare: War of Roses
 - House of York and the House of Lancaster

-Edward IV with his brother Richard III and Henry VI
+> Edward IV with his brother Richard III and Henry VII, who was a Tudor, worked to crush and control the power of the nobility and used ruthless methods to consolidate power

 ## Commercializing Agriculture
  - Market-Driven **Estate Agriculture**
  - uneven distribution of land: minority of English and Scottish landowners held most of the land in England, relying on an even smaller number of landless laborers for their workforce. **Increase proletarianization.**
 ## Tudor
 Henry VII
+- political:
 Henry VIII
    * **Act**: "_Act of Supremacy_", which acknowledged the King of England as the Supreme head of Anglican Church.
    * **Religion**: converted England to Anglican Church because he wanted to marry another wife in order to obtain a male offspring.